Wilmington Domestic Violence Attorney

 - Assault on a female

 - Battery of an unborn child

 Don't let trumped up or exaggerated domestic violence charges ruin your life.
-Call our Wilmington office today at (910) 400-8285 to schedule your free initial consultation to discuss your situation and your options for moving forward.
-You can also reach us online to explain what's going on.
+Reach our to our experienced team today to discuss your situation and your options for moving forward.

 Common Law Robbery Case Dismissed

 Driving While Impaired Case Dismissed

 Assault by Strangulation Client Acquitted